 - mobility difficulties.

-For as long as you are feeling well and your Exactech implant shows no signs of failure, then a revision surgery is not recommended.4
+For as long as you are feeling well and your Exactech hip, ankle or knee replacement device shows no signs of failure, then a revision surgery is not recommended.4

 5. What money can I get if I sue?

 Our legal team is fighting for compensatory damages to cover all your medical expenses, including:

 - doctor’s appointments

 We are also seeking financial compensation to cover all the past and future wages you are losing out on from being too injured to work.